tyuirewq/Calc3D/BUILD_APK.md

 # Building Your 3D Calculator APK

 Your React calculator app has been configured with Ionic Capacitor and is ready to be built as an Android APK!
-Follow the steps below to generate the APK file.

 ## ✅ What's Already Done